-Up another notch, the Villa Suites with Pool each have their own pool in the garden or on a private riad-style roof terrace (none private enough for skinny dipping though).
-Their living accommodation includes a sitting room with a formal dining area, a full kitchen and (at least) 2 verandas.
+Up another notch, the Villa Suites with Pool each have their own pool in the garden or on a private riad-style roof terrace.
+Living accommodation includes a sitting room with a formal dining area, a full kitchen and (at least) 2 verandas.
 The ultimate suites (Villas Suites with Pool and Roof Terrace) have their own rooftop verandas which cry out for sociable sundowners, their own wet bars (so you don’t have to go downstairs for ice), plus double loungers and shady seating areas.
 Our pick of these would be Numbers 22, 28 48 and 50, which are the most private.

 The hotel’s layout means that the enormous 1-bedroomed suites can be linked, making them ideal for families or up to 3 couples travelling together.
 Choose between a 2- or 3-Bedroom Villa Suite, a 2- or 3-Bedroom Villa Suite with Pool or a 2- or 3-Bedroom Villa Suite with Pool and Roof terrace - the perfect family retreat.
 Note that children under 12 are not allowed in the Villa Suites with Pool or the Villa Suites with Pool and Roof Terrace for safety reasons.